 A Fifth Anniversary Vacation for Abby and Richard

 My wife Abby and I find that this drive, which we have made many times both alone and together, is never boring.
 Among other things, it represents the path to adventure.
 The road itself is mostly interstate highway, one of the most traveled of all the routes connecting the wild west with the rest of America, Interstate 40.
-Over the years, we have learned the route well, including most of its photo opportunities.
-The red quonset hut, the leaning water tower, the giant cross, Tucumcari Mountain, and on and on.
-A few of the spots that once made photos are no more, like the “Plague Town,” a wayward rest stop near Newkirk, New Mexico, which has burned and fallen town in the years we’ve been watching and photographing it.
-Other places, like Cuervo, have plastered “No Trespassing” signs on each of their abandoned parcels of falling-down property.
-We respect that.
+Over the years, we have learned the route well, including most of its photo opportunities: the red quonset hut, the leaning water tower, the giant cross, Cuervo, the “plague town,” Tucumcari Mountain, and on and on.

-By the time we arrive in Farmington, after some 14 hours on the road, sleep comes easy.
+By the time we arrived in Farmington, after some 14 hours on the road, sleep came easy.

 There are several routes into southeastern Utah, and on this occasion, we decidedto let the GPS suggest our route.

 It took us through Four Corners, then up the Aneth highway, which is a neat little piece of scenery, then to Blanding, where we always stop at their clean, interesting visitor’s center.
 We usually buy maps there, and sometimes they have gift bags for us.

 By midday we were at Hatch Point, which we like because it sports excellent overlooks, and we can hike a little with the Chihuahuas, Max and Sierra.
 Crews were working on the unpaved portion of the road, and had taken down the sign to the Canyonlands Overlook, which we took anyway, only to find that it had washed out.
 We continued on to the Anticline Overlook, where we hiked around the short trail with the dogs.